mvolkmann/blog/src/rust.md

 The learning curve for Rust is quite high.
 It may be too much effort to bring an entire team up to speed on using it.
+For example, developers must constantly decide whether values or references should be passed to functions.
+The reason is that by default all values are passed by value, but nearly always it is best to pass non-primitive values by reference.

 **Processor target:**